 On May 15, 2018, the court partially granted and partially denied the plaintiffs’ motion for summary judgment.
-The court found that the required warning labels did not violate the First Amendment, that the FDA’s user fee rule was legal, and that the FDA’s decision to regulate pipes did not violate the APA.
+The court found that the required health warning labels did not violate the First Amendment or the Tobacco Control Act; that the FDA’s user fee rule was legal; and that the FDA’s decision to regulate pipes did not violate the APA.
 The court did find, however, that the FDA’s regulation of tobacco retailers who blend pipe tobacco as manufacturers was a violation of the APA and remanded the issue to the FDA.
-The plaintiffs filed an appeal of the rulings on the First Amendment, user fee, and pipe tobacco regulation claims to the Court of Appeals for the D.C.
+The plaintiffs filed an appeal of the health warning rulings to the Court of Appeals for the D.C.
 Circuit.

 Meanwhile, several issues remained unresolved at the district court level.
 On June 8, 2018, the plaintiffs filed a motion for an injunction of the enforcement of the warning label requirement for cigars and pipe tobacco pending the resolution of the plaintiffs’ appeal.
-On June 22, 2018, the FDA filed its memorandum in opposition to the plaintiffs’ motion.
 On July 5, 2018, the court granted the injunction, staying enforcement of the warning label requirement for cigars and pipe tobacco until sixty days after the resolution of the plaintiffs’ appeal.

 As the appeal was proceeding, the district court allowed plaintiffs in En Fuego Tobacco Shop et al. v.
 FDA (which had been consolidated with the Cigar Association case) to proceed with their own complaint.
-The court also allowed the En Fuego plaintiffs to amend their complaint and add three additional causes of action: another claim focused on the warning labels and the First Amendment and two claims borrowing the Appointments Clause claims brought by the plaintiffs in Moose Jooce et al. v.
+The court also allowed the En Fuego plaintiffs to amend their complaint and add three additional causes of action: another claim focused on the warning labels under the First Amendment, and two claims borrowing the Appointments Clause claims brought by the plaintiffs in Moose Jooce et al. v.
 FDA.
 On March 15, 2019, the En Fuego plaintiffs filed a motion for summary judgment and a request for a permanent injunction.
-On April 26, 2019, the FDA filed a memorandum in opposition to the plaintiffs’ motion for summary judgment and a cross-motion for summary judgment.
+On April 26, 2019, the FDA filed its opposition to the plaintiffs’ motion for summary judgment and cross-motion for summary judgment.
 Oral arguments on these motions were held on September 10, 2019.